 Caring for Country

-Aboriginal and Torres Strait Islander people have strong cultural connections to their Country and have been managing their land for thousands of years [33317].
-There is increasing recognition of the value of Aboriginal and Torres Strait Islander people’s knowledge and skills in this area.
-Recent breakdowns of ecological systems and harms to biodiversity has been linked to a loss of traditional forms of land management [19416].
+Aboriginal and Torres Strait Islander people have strong cultural connections to their Country and have been managing their lands for thousands of years [33317].
+There is increasing recognition of the value of Aboriginal and Torres Strait Islander people’s knowledge and skills in natural resource management and adaptation to the effects of climate change.
+This is important because recent breakdowns of ecological systems and harms to biodiversity have a negative impact on human health and wellbeing [46925].

-As well as the benefits to the land and the environment, caring for Country brings health benefits to the traditional land owners [19416][30448].
+Aside from these benefits to humans, animals, and the environment, caring for Country also brings health benefits to Traditional Owners.
 Studies from Central Australia and the Northern Territory show that those people living on their homelands had a lower risk and occurrence of chronic disease.
-This was linked to Aboriginal residents maintaining a better cultural connection to Country and to their families.
-Other direct health impacts of participating in land management include increased physical activity, less alcohol and illicit drug use, greater access to bush foods, and less access to takeaway foods [33317].
+This was linked to Aboriginal residents maintaining a better cultural connection to Country and to their families, which greatly increases their social and emotional wellbeing and physical health through healthy lifestyles [33317] [46561].

 References